National Enquirer: Anthrax attack

 In 2001 in Boca Raton, Florida, Bob Stevens—a photo editor at Sun, a sister publication under the National Enquirer's parent company, AMI—was exposed to a letter with anthrax spores and was the first person to die as a result of the 2001 anthrax attacks.
 The entire AMI office complex in Boca Raton was closed, and remained fenced off for two years after the attack; AMI moved its headquarters to another building in Boca Raton.

-During the same episode, another AMI staffer, Ernesto Blanco, was hospitalized with symptoms of exposure to anthrax bacteria.
-"The 73-year-old mailroom worker nearly died of inhalation anthrax, but has since recovered," the New York Post reported November 9, 2001, in an article titled: "AMERICAN Media head honcho David Pecker is off his Cipro."

 John Edwards story

 After the National Enquirer, led by editor-in-chief David Perel, investigated John Edwards for 18 months it proved that he was having an affair with Rielle Hunter.
-The Enquirer followed with exclusive after exclusive, including a photo of Hunter pregnant.
-In August 2008, in an interview with ABC News, former Presidential candidate John Edwards finally admitted to having an extramarital affair with Rielle Hunter but denied fathering her child.
-Edwards had earlier made false denials of the affair which was first reported by the National Enquirer. whose editor-in-chief David Perel was responsible for most of the tabloid's greatest scoops.
+The Enquirer followed with exclusives including a photo of Hunter pregnant.
+In August 2008, in an interview with ABC News, former presidential candidate John Edwards admitted to having an extramarital affair with Rielle Hunter but denied fathering her child.
+Edwards had made false denials of the affair which was first reported by the National Enquirer.
 In October 2007, the publication ran a story about the 2006 affair with Hunter, a filmmaker hired by the Edwards political team, although Edwards dismissed the story as "completely untrue, ridiculous" and "false."
-In July 2008, the publication ran an article claiming to have caught the former North Carolina Senator visiting Hunter, and their alleged illegitimate child at a hotel in Los Angeles.
+In July 2008, the publication ran an article claiming to have caught the former North Carolina Senator visiting Hunter and their alleged illegitimate child at a hotel in Los Angeles.
 Fox News interviewed an unnamed security guard who claimed to have witnessed a confrontation between Edwards and the tabloid's members of staff.
-Edwards later finally admitted that he was the father of Hunter's child, after the Enquirer ran a photo of Edwards with the baby.
+Edwards later admitted that he was the father of Hunter's child, after the Enquirer ran a photo of Edwards with the baby.

-In 2010 there was some speculation that the Enquirer might receive a Pulitzer Prize for its investigation of Edwards.
+In 2010, there was speculation that the Enquirer might receive a Pulitzer Prize for its investigation of Edwards.
 Donald Trump said that the paper should be "respected" for its investigation, and questioned why it was not given the award.
 The San Francisco Examiner wrote, "It galls most mainstream newspaper editors that a tawdry tabloid could be considered for their most vaunted prize.
 It's like nominating a porn flick for an Oscar."